Dense periodic optimization for countable Markov shift via Aubry points: Introduction and Main Results

 \begin{theorem-C} \hypertarget{CThm}{} Let $ (\Sigma, \sigma) $ be a topologically transitive Markov shift on a countable alphabet.
 Let $ A $ be a potential of summable variation.
 Suppose there exists an Aubry point for $ A $.
 Then, for any $ x \in \Omega (A) $ fixed, the potential admits a sub-action defined as

-which has $\ell$-th variation bounded from above by $ \mathrm{Var}_{\ell}^\infty (A) $.
+which has $\ell$-th variation bounded from above by $ 2 \, \mathrm{Var}_{\ell}^\infty (A) $.
 If $ \sum_{\ell = 1}^\infty \mathrm{Var}_{\ell}^\infty (A) < + \infty $, the sub-action $ u_x $ has summable variation.
 In particular, a locally H\"older continuous potential admits a locally H\"older continuous sub-action. \end{theorem-C}

 The paper is organized as follows.
-In section~\ref{section-mane-potential-peierls-barrier}, we introduce both the Ma\~n\'e potential and the Peierls barrier and highlight their main properties.
+In Section~\ref{section-mane-potential-peierls-barrier}, we introduce both the Ma\~n\'e potential and the Peierls barrier and highlight their main properties.
 The \hyperlink{sec-aubry-set}{third section} is devoted to the Aubry set, with special attention to its interactions with these action potentials.
 In particular, \hyperlink{CThm}{Collateral Theorem} corresponds to Theorem~\ref{theorem-sub-action}.
-The proof of \hyperlink{MThm}{Main Theorem} is presented in the \hyperlink{sec-densely-periodic-optimization}{final section} of this note.
+The proof of \hyperlink{MThm}{Main Theorem} is presented in the \hyperlink{sec-densely-periodic-optimization}{final section} of this note. \hyperlink{app-A}{Appendix A} presents the strengthened version of our main result under additional structural assumptions on the shift space, where the perturbation yields exactly one periodic maximizing measure.